Det verkar som om din webbläsare är för gammal.

 GMT –8 (GMT -7 from the second Sunday in March to the first Sunday in November).

 Electrical current is 120 volts, 60Hz.
-Plugs are mainly the type with two flat pins, though three-pin plugs are also widely used.
+Plugs are mainly the type with two flat pins, though three-pin plugs (two flat parallel pins and a rounded pin) are also widely used.
 European appliances without dual-voltage capabilities will require an adapter.

 The official currency is the US Dollar (USD), which is divided into 100 cents.
 Only major banks exchange foreign currency.
 ATMs are widespread and credit cards are widely accepted.
 Banking hours are Monday to Friday 9am to 3pm.

 The international country dialling code for the United States is +1.
-Mobile networks cover most of the country, including all urban areas, however unless you have a tri-band phone it is likely your cellular phone from home will not work in the United States.
-Internet cafes are prevalent in most towns and cities.
+Mobile networks cover most of the country, especially all urban areas.
+Internet cafes are prevalent in most towns and cities and wifi is widely available.

 Car rental companies include Advantage, Alamo, Avis, Budget, Hertz and Thrifty.
 Vehicle rental sites are located off the airport property, but travellers can request a free shuttle pick-up to reach the rental car sites.

 There are taxis available outside the lower level of the airport.
-Passengers receive a ticket stating the typical fare to major destinations; it costs about $46.50 to the city centre, which is about 16 miles (26km) away.
+Passengers receive a ticket stating the typical fare to major destinations.
 Airport authorized taxis display an official seal and passengers who use an unauthorized taxi service do so at their own risk.
+Ride-hailing taxi services, like Uber, are also available.

 A free shuttle bus carries passengers between terminals.

-Passenger services at the airport include ATMs and currency exchange, a business centre, baggage storage, shops, restaurants and bars.
-Cell phones can be rented in Arrivals.
+Passenger services at the airport include ATMs and currency exchange, a business centre, mobile charging stations, baggage storage, shops, restaurants and bars.

 Free wifi is available at LAX.